10 tips for improving self-motivation at work and why it matters

 A big part of self-motivation at work is knowing when to stay disciplined, and when to be kind to yourself.
 When it comes to those tasks that are just boring, repetitive slogs, setting a reward for yourself can be a great extrinsic motivator.
 It could be your favourite snack, going for some fresh air, or whatever works for you.

-Try to learn new things
+Try to increase self-motivation at work by learning new things

 One thing that can seriously impact workplace motivation is feeling like you're stuck in your job.
 Finding ways to challenge yourself is a great way to keep things interesting.
 You could learn new formal skills, like mastering a new piece of software, or work on soft skills like active listening with your employees.